hsotoparada/DeepPhasePick/README.md

 The optional parameter `save_data = True` (default is `False`) will save a dictionary containing the seismic waveform data used for phase detection to the same directory.

-Next the phase picking can be run to refine the preliminary picks, using:
+**3.2 Next the phase picking can be run to refine the preliminary picks, using:**

     dpp_model.run_picking(dpp_config, dpp_data)